 - (B) provide evidence satisfactory to the court of financial responsibility; and

-- (C) unless waived by the court for good cause, have been trained in the aspects of guardianship law and practice in conformance with the Maryland Guidelines for Court-Appointed Attorneys in Guardianship Proceedings
+- (C) unless waived by the court for good cause, have been trained in the aspects of guardianship law and practice in conformance with the Maryland Guidelines for Attorneys Representing Minors and Alleged Disabled Persons in Guardianship Proceedings

 These requirements promote good practice and consistency in the appointment and performance of attorneys appointed to represent minors and alleged disabled persons in guardianship proceedings in the circuit and orphans’ courts.